tmssd/kb/docs/Dev/Soft/Vim/index.md

 + `:tabs` - list all open tabs
 + `:tabe` or `:tabnew`  - open new tab
 + `:tabe {name} / {file}` or `:tabnew {name} / {file}`  - open new tab with name {name} / file {file}
-+ `#!bash vim -p file1 file2` - run vim and open file1 and file2 in separate tabs
++ `#!bash vim -p file1 file2` - run Vim and open file1 and file2 in separate tabs
 + ++"g"++++"t"++ / ++"g"++++t++  or `:tabn` / `:tabp` - move to the next / previous tab
 + *{num}*++"g"++++"t"++ or `:tabm {num}` - move to tab number *{num}*
 + `:tabm {num}` - move current tab to the *{num}*th position (indexed from 0)